nearmap/kubefs/README.md

-## logview - a real time dashboard for pods
+## logview - real time log streaming from pods

 ### Use case: All pods in cluster where container name matches